 Dance Movement Psychotherapy (DMP) explores the body and body movement as an implicit and explicit tool of communication.

-With a mix of spontaneous movement, play, art, music and verbalisation, DMP helps integrate the emotional and psychological response to current or past experiences through a focus on body felt-sense, metaphor, and symbolic representation.
+With a mix of spontaneous movement, play, art, music, and verbalisation, DMP helps integrate the emotional and psychological response to current or past experiences.

-DMP helps clients understand their inner world in an indirect, unthreatening way, fostering acceptance of personal experience, supporting development, positive change, growth and healing.
+DMP helps clients understand their inner world in an indirect, unthreatening way which supports positive change, growth and healing.